GET 2017 COVERAGE

-Now you have an estimate of your expected income for 2016.
-Use this figure when asked to estimate your expected income for 2016.
+Now you have an estimate of your expected income.

 It’s hard to predict your income if you’re unemployed, self-employed, on commission, or on a work schedule that changes regularly.

-Just do your best to make a realistic estimate for 2016 — and be prepared to update it when it changes.
+Just do your best to make a realistic estimate — and be prepared to update it when it changes.